kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/1.0.0-rc6/2012-01-01-sequential-play-count.md

   @Override
   public void gather(KijiRowData input, GathererContext<AvroKey<SongBiGram>, LongWritable> context)
       throws IOException {
+    // Here we use a sliding window to build bigrams that represent pairs of songs that have
+    // ever been played one following another.
+    // The variables firstSong and secondSong slide along as we iterate through the track plays.
     CharSequence firstSong = null;
     CharSequence nextSong = null;
     NavigableMap<Long, CharSequence> trackPlays = input.getValues("info", "track_plays");